-June – The Lakeland Integrated Resource Plan for a 3,370 km2 area is approved on June 19.
+In June, the Lakeland Integrated Resource Plan for a 3,370 km2 area is approved on June 19.
 Its primary recommendation is to develop a wide range of recreational uses, although it also outlines strategic directions for the management of the area’s many resources, including agriculture.
 Twelve resource management areas are created, nine of which have a recreation focus; the other three are designated for multiple use and agriculture.

-October: A round table meeting is held on Oct.
+In October, A round table meeting is held on Oct.
 17 in Lac La Biche to permit the Alberta Integrated Planning Advisory Committee members to discuss their concerns with the planning team.
 The public consultants do not have any major concerns with the plan and the planning team decides to recommend some minor revisions but no major changes.

-September: The Lakeland Integrated Resource Plan is distributed to the Alberta Integrated Planning Advisory Committee on Sept.
+In September, The Lakeland Integrated Resource Plan is distributed to the Alberta Integrated Planning Advisory Committee on Sept.
 12.

 Lakeland is proposed for preservation.

 January: Alberta Environment begins the Cold Lake-Beaver River Water Management Study.

 The Lakeland Resource Management Policy, developed by an interdepartmental planning team and providing a policy framework for resource management within the planning area, receives approval.